 The unwinding related section 1902(e)(14) strategies newly available to Medicaid and CHIP agencies can provide significant relief to states facing pending eligibility and enrollment actions and processing delays, workforce and systems limitations, and other operational challenges.
 Ensuring eligible individuals do not lose coverage for procedural or administrative reasons and supporting those who are ineligible for Medicaid/CHIP transition to Marketplace coverage will be paramount for all states as they begin to resume normal operations when the federal public health emergency (PHE) ends.
 This expert perspective outlines the time-limited targeted enrollment flexibilities that CMS has availed to states through section 1902(e)(14) waiver authority and discusses considerations beyond the strategies described in federal guidance and supplemental resources.

 Cindy Mann and Adam Striar, Manatt Health

-As a companion to the Databook, Manatt Health authored an Overview that summarizes key findings from an analysis of the Databook.
+As a companion to the Databook, Manatt Health authored an issue brief, Medicaid Enrollment Trends During the COVID-19 Pandemic, that summarizes key findings from an analysis of the Databook.